-Trends and events within New Brunswick and across Canada are intricately linked to the achievement of our vision, with environmental, economic and societal factors posing risks as well as opportunities for WorkSafeNB.
-To maximize opportunities and manage risks, the board of directors regularly reviews its strategic direction and the risks facing the organization, and decides whether to reaffirm or adjust treatment of its risk portfolio and its strategies.
+Trends and events within New Brunswick and across Canada are intricately linked to achieving our vision, with environmental, economic and societal factors posing risks as well as opportunities for WorkSafeNB.
+To maximize opportunities and manage risks, the board of directors regularly reviews its strategic direction and the risks facing the organization and decides whether to reaffirm or adjust treatment of its risk portfolio and its strategies.
+In 2021, WorkSafeNB identified 11 risks that, with varying degrees, could impede our ability to achieve our strategic direction.
+These risks were either actively managed and/ or monitored to ensure management could act promptly if and when the nature, potential impact, or likelihood of the risk goes outside acceptable levels.

-WorkSafeNB plays an important role in the New Brunswick economy.
-Our 2019-2021 strategic plan is based on core pillars that together, form the foundation of our work moving forward to ensure the sustainability of the workers' compensation system for years to come.
+WorkSafeNB plays an important role in New Brunswick's economy.
+Our 2019-2021 strategic plan is based on core pillars that together form the foundation of our work moving forward to ensure the sustainability of the workers' compensation system for years to come.
 The plan demonstrates how we will provide public value by driving a safety-first culture, achieving effective recovery, protecting system sustainability, and building a workplace that is committed to superior service.
-There are many opportunities for growth and innovation within each of these focus areas.
-We are committed to undertaking this transformation of WorkSafeNB and to being responsive and nimble when external factors require us to adjust our course.
+With 2021 representing the final year in this strategic plan, WorkSafeNB seized opportunities for growth and innovation, developing its 2022-2024 Strategic Plan with a new emphasis on People, Prevention, Integrity and an aggressive modernization agenda.